theMILOlab/SPATAData/README.md

 ```
 This function provides access to a shiny application in which all available samples
 are listed and displayed - sorted by organ, pathology and additional meta data.

+Note: It can take some time (~ 1min) till all samples are displayed.
+As long as there is a red busy-indicator the app is working on it.

 ## Downloading